 His mother saw in him this remarkable, unschooled talent, and encouraged his artistic ambitions.
 When he was a six-year-old, his father’s death in 1968 gave him the incentives to find creative outlets in sports and the arts.

 Dale tells me: “When God takes something away, he always gives you something back.
 That’s how I see my talent and gift as an artist.”

-In fact, Louvain with its great university and city were nearby the burial site of one of Hawaii’s most prominent figures, Father Damien whose ministry to those with Hansen’s disease or leprosy gave cause to his sainthood.
+In fact, Louvain, with its great university and city, was nearby the burial site of one of Hawaii’s most prominent figures, Father Damien, whose ministry to those with Hansen’s disease or leprosy gave cause to his sainthood.

 Al had spoken often to Dale about Father Damien of Molokai and how Damien’s dedication to the people of Hawaii would remain a significant legacy in Church’s ministry to those on the periphery with grave illness.